 An already lengthy and expensive process, credentialing can cause significant time and financial losses for healthcare organizations.
 Don’t give new caregivers a reason to leave before they even see a patient!
 Credentialing providers more quickly is a win for the provider and organization by maintaining a smooth revenue flow and reducing the risk of lapses that lead to billing problems.

-Simplifying the enrollment process by organizing tasks and workflows, automating application completion and notifications, and providing drillable reporting can also improve progress tracking.
+Accelerating the enrollment process by organizing tasks and workflows, automating application completion and notifications, and providing drillable reporting can also improve progress tracking.
 Automating the whole process can save time and improve efficiency, including data import, exclusion list monitoring, and verifications for professional licenses and certifications.

 4. Make Workplace Safety a Priority